Recommended Starting Policies

 </Note>

-This pack is built in two complementary layers, so a risky operation is never missed:
+This pack is built in two complementary layers, so a risky operation is caught by one layer or the other:

 * **Precise, production-scoped rules** key on the environment Unbound's classifier reads straight from the command — a host like `prod-db.internal`, a container named `prod-api`, a namespace `production`.
 When a command names its environment, it gets the tighter, production-specific treatment.

-* **Family-wide Audit rules** sit underneath every high-risk family (e.g. *Audit all cloud resource destruction*, *Audit all database writes*) and catch everything in that family, however it's named.
+* **Family-wide Audit rules** sit underneath every high-risk family (e.g. *Audit all cloud resource destruction*, *Audit all database writes*) and log everything that lands in that family, however it's named.

 The specific rule fires when the target names its environment; the family rule has your back when it doesn't.
-Together they mean **nothing in a high-risk family ever goes unseen.**
+Together they give you broad, defense-in-depth coverage across the high-risk families, and the audit trail shows you anything worth tightening next.

 ## Go live